Jeremy Pargo: 2020–21 season

 On June 3, 2020, Pargo signed with Hapoel Jerusalem.

 On February 15, 2021, he signed with Maccabi Rishon LeZion of the Israeli Premier League.

 2021–22 season

 On November 1, 2021, Pargo signed with Napoli Basket of the Italian Lega Basket Serie A (LBA).
 On January 10, 2022, he was traded from the Santa Cruz Warriors to the Windy City Bulls.
 Napoli and Pargo mutually parted ways on January 25, allowing him to return to the USA.
 He averaged 9.6 points and 3.6 assists per game in his tenure with the Italian team.

-Return to Windy City (2023–present)
+2022–23 season

 On January 1, 2023, Pargo was reacquired by the Windy City Bulls.
+On April 11, 2023, he signed with Real Betis of the Liga ACB.

+2023–24 season

+On August 28, 2023, Pargo signed with the NBA G League Ignite.

+2024–25 season

+In January 2025, Pargo signed with Grindavík of the Úrvalsdeild karla.
+In his debut, he scored 25 point in a 95-104 win against Þór Þorlákshöfn.
+He appeared in six regular season games where he averaged 25.7 points, 4.3 rebounds and 7.3 assists.
+In the first round of the playoffs, he helped Grindavík knock out reigning national champions Valur, 3–1.

 The Basketball Tournament

 In the summer of 2017, Pargo played in The Basketball Tournament (TBT)—a single-elimination winner-take-all tournament—for team Few Good Men (Gonzaga alumni).
 He averaged 13.3 points per game (PPG) and helped take the team to the Super 16 round of TBT 2017, where they lost to Team Challenge ALS, 77–60.
 In TBT 2018, Pargo played for Overseas Elite, the three-time defending champion.
 In six games, he averaged 7.7 PPG, 3.3 assists per game and 2.3 rebounds per game.
 Overseas Elite reached the championship game and defeated Eberlein Drive, 70–58, for their fourth consecutive TBT title.
 In TBT 2019, Pargo and Overseas Elite advanced to the semifinals where they suffered their first-ever defeat, losing to Carmen's Crew, 71–66.